alexyz/mipsem/README.md

+Cfern
+=

-Cfern, a MIPS/Linux/ELF emulator written in Java, 2005
+A MIPS/Linux/ELF emulator written in Java, 2005

 This project is historical and is not particularly functional